SebastianSzturo/sebastianszturo.github.com/_posts/2015-15-01-how-to-use-multiple-test-suites-in-your-ci.md

 ---
 title:  "Managing multiple Test Suites in your CI"
 date:   2016-01-15 13:37
-description: Shopify is a great platform to kickstart your startup...
+description: Sometimes you are forced to use multiple test...
 ---

 Sometimes you are forced to use multiple test suites in one project.
 Travis and CircleCI are usually